ethan820/URXShop/README.md

 ## Demo app for URX and Parse integration

--Follow this guide to setting up URX Turnpike end-to-end by, creating a simple Web app that deeplinks into a Turnpike-enabled iOS app.
+-Follow this guide to setting up URX turnpike-ios router end-to-end by, creating a simple Web app that deeplinks into a Turnpike-enabled iOS app.

 =======